 ADDIS ABEBA – International Monetary Fund (IMF) said an extended period of international isolation has left Eritrea’s economy in a difficult situation.

-IMF’s team has been in a 10-day visit in Asmara since May 13, during which they held their first consultative discussions with the country’s officials in 10 years.
+IMF’s team has been on a 10-day visit to Asmara since May 13, during which they held their first consultative discussions with the country’s officials in 10 years.

 After the visit, the team of experts said the country’s economy – dominated by agriculture and mining – is in a difficult economic situation.

 They attributed this to an extended period of international isolation that the country has been, and its officials’ emergency measures to manage the economy.

 Data estimates show that GDP fell sharply in 2017, driven by the regional drought.
 The real GDP growth is expected to have recovered in 2018, though.

 IMF called the peace agreement with Ethiopia and lifting of international sanctions “a welcome opportunity for Eritrea”.

 “Eritrea has just emerged from twenty years of conflict with Ethiopia and a decade of sanctions imposed by the international community.